-- portions of developments proposed to be included in the initial phase of development: A site plan at a minimum one inch equals 20 feet scale showing compliance with all regulations and calculations required by this UDC which shall include, but not be limited to, information on all proposed improvements including proposed building footprints, doors, sidewalks, yards, open space, under- and overhead utilities, landscaping, grading, lighting, drainage, amenities, proposed pedestrian connectivity and thoroughfares, and similar details including their respective measurements.
-Site plans shall be prepared by а state-registered professional registered architect, landscape architect planner or certified by the American Institute of Certified Planners. - F. All rezonings resulting in the potential for density greater than the maximum density allowed by right shall require a development agreement between the City and the applicant setting forth the planned application of TDRs in the proposed district in accordance with ARTICLE XIII.
+- be included in the initial phase of development: A site plan at a minimum one inch equals 20 feet scale showing compliance with all regulations and calculations required by this UDC which shall include, but not be limited to, information on all proposed improvements including proposed building footprints, doors, sidewalks, yards, open space, under- and overhead utilities, landscaping, grading, lighting, drainage, amenities, proposed pedestrian connectivity thoroughfares, and similar details including their respective measurements.
+Site plans shall be prepared by a state-registered professional architect, registered landscape architect or planner certified by the American Institute of Certified Planners. - F. All rezonings resulting in the potential for density greater than the maximum density allowed by right shall require a development agreement between the City and the applicant setting forth the planned application of TDRs in the proposed district in accordance with ARTICLE XIII.